phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 }
 ```

 When your app is in the foreground any `on('notification')` handlers you have registered will be called.
-If your app is in the background the notification will show up in the system tray.
-Clicking on the notification in the system tray will start the app and your `on('notification')` handler will not be called as messages with only `notification` payloads will not cause the plugins `onMessageReceived` method to be called.
+If your app is in the background, the notification will show up in the system tray.
+Clicking on the notification in the system tray will start the app and your `on('notification')` handler will not be called as messages that have `notification` payloads will not cause the plugins `onMessageReceived` method to be called.

 My recommended format for your push payload when using this plugin (while it differs from Google's docs) works 100% of the time: